 Unhealthy cholesterol levels increase your risk for heart disease, so keeping yours low is key to a healthier heart.
 Your diet is central to controlling your cholesterol.
 Some foods can actually lower your cholesterol, while others only make matters worse.

-Avoid saturated or trans fats.
-Foods containing high levels of saturated fats or trans fats—such as potato chips and packaged cookies—can increase your cholesterol levels much more significantly than cholesterol- containing foods such as eggs.
-Saturated fat and trans fat both increase LDL (“bad”) cholesterol.
+Avoid Trans Fats.
+Foods containing high levels of trans fats—such as potato chips and packaged cookies—can increase your cholesterol levels much more significantly than cholesterol- containing foods such as eggs.
+Trans fat both increase LDL (“bad”) cholesterol.
 Even worse, trans fat lowers your levels of HDL (“good”) cholesterol.

 Reduce canned or processed foods.
 Much of the salt you eat comes from canned or processed foods like soups or frozen dinners—even poultry or other meats often have salt added during processing.
 Eating fresh foods, looking for unsalted meats, and making your own soups or stews can dramatically reduce your sodium intake.

 Cook at home, using spices for flavor.
 Cooking for yourself enables you to have more control over your salt intake.
 Make use of the many delicious alternatives to salt.
 Try fresh herbs like basil, thyme, or chives.
 In the dried spices aisle, you can find alternatives such as allspice, bay leaves, or cumin to flavor your meal without sodium.

 Substitute reduced sodium versions, or salt substitutes.
 Choose your condiments and packaged foods carefully, looking for foods labeled sodium free, low sodium, or unsalted.
 Better yet, use fresh ingredients and cook without salt.